-At Middle Brighton Vet, we’re proud to offer Juvenile Pubic Symphysiodesis (JPS) - a preventative surgical procedure designed to reduce the risk of hip dysplasia in young, growing dogs.
+At Middle Brighton Vet, we offer Juvenile Pubic Symphysiodesis (JPS) - a preventative surgical procedure designed to reduce the risk of hip dysplasia in young, growing dogs.

 When performed at the right stage of development, JPS can significantly improve hip stability and long-term mobility, helping active puppies grow into strong, pain-free adults.